Research output per year

-System thinking; System Dynamics Modelling; Food-Energy-Water Nexus; Sustainable Development; Renewable Energy; Ecological Economics
+Circular Economy; System Thinking; System Dynamics Modelling; Food-Energy-Water Nexus; Urban Waste Management; Sustainable Development; Renewable Energy; Ecological Economics

 Ali Parsa has been involved in green initiatives since founding Rainbow Social and Cultural Organisation (RSCO) in 2014 in Kabul- Afghanistan.
 His interest in sustainable development and environmental studies led him to the MSc Environment and Development course at the University of Reading which was sponsored by Chevening Scholarship in 2017-18 academic year.
-Leading the pioneering and award-winning RSCO, graduation with a first class honours degree from Political Science Faculty of Avicenna University, and his outstanding passion were amongst the key strengths which qualified him for the prestigious scholarship.
-His commitment, also, enabled him to graduate from the environmental master's degree with a distinction award.
-Following an old dream, Ali applied for a PhD research project at Coventry University in 2019 where he has been awarded a studentship to research on 'dynamics modelling of linked circular economies' in the next 3.5 years.
+Leading the pioneering and award-winning RSCO, graduation with a first class honours degree from Political Science Faculty of Avicenna University, and his enthusiasm were amongst the key strengths which qualified him for the prestigious scholarship.
+His commitment, also, enabled him to complete the master's degree with a distinction award.
+Following his life dream, he applied for a PhD studentship at Coventry University in 2019 where he has been awarded a fully-funded studentship to research on waste reduction potentials in urban circular economies through dynamics modelling of Food-Energy-Water resources.

 In many urban areas, pathways of essential resources such as food, water and energy are subject to multiple inefficiencies.
-Circular economies try to minimize wastages by reusing or recycling the waste products within each resource stream.
-Explicitly linking these circular economies will enable us to exploit synergies between these cycles, thereby further reducing waste in the urban food-energy-water nexus.
+Circular economies try to minimise wastages by reducing, reusing and recycling of the resources within each resource stream.
+Recognising the explicit linkages between these resources through a 'nexus approach' will enable to exploit potential synergies which -given the complexities between the resources- would otherwise be concealed.
+Hence, this can result in further waste reduction in the urban food-energy-water resources.

-This PhD aims to analyse the potential for waste reduction in urban food-energy-water nexus by explicitly linking the circular economies.
-The PhD focuses on System Dynamics Modelling (SDM) and Agent-Based Modelling (ABM) of food, energy and water cycles in urban or urbanising environments.
-Innovatively, these cycles will be modelled as an integrated system, explicitly recognizing that they do not operate in isolation and that feedbacks can cause non-linearly propagating effects.
-The modelling will be used to: a) suggest improvements to reduce overall waste in the nexus; b) illustrate how intended improvements affect the resource fluxes in other cycles; and c) identify possible bottlenecks, thresholds and other potential problems under different management or usage scenarios.
-The project focuses on four case study cities (metropolitan areas), located in the UK, the Netherlands, Brazil and South Africa.
+This PhD aims to analyse the potential for waste reduction in urban food-energy-water nexus by exploring the dynamics of interlinkages between these resources.
+The PhD uses System Dynamics Modelling (SDM) as a method to simulate and analyse how changes in one aspect (e.g. food waste treatment) of a system would affect the behaviour of the whole Food-Energy-Water system over time.
+The nexus approach to urban resources and modelling the dynamics between these resources as an integrated complex system is the novel approach of this PhD project which can provide a better understanding of synergies and trade-offs in different waste reduction strategies.
+Hence, the modelling results will be used to: a) suggest improvements to reduce overall waste in the nexus; b) illustrate how intended improvements affect the resource fluxes in other cycles; and c) identify possible bottlenecks, thresholds and other potential problems under different management or usage scenarios.

-This PhD project is linked to a broader research project (Waste FEW-ULL), funded by ESRC, which aims to map, model and reduce waste in the urban food-energy-water nexus in the four cities.
+This PhD project is linked to a broader research project (Waste FEW-ULL), funded by ESRC, which aims to map, model and reduce waste in food-energy-water nexus in four urban areas including Bristol (UK), Rotterdam (Netherlands), Cape Town (South Africa) and Sao Paulo (Brazil).
 Further information about this project is available at: https://wastefewull.weebly.com

 Environment and Development, MSc, University of Reading